Readers Prefer Outputs of AI Trained on Copyrighted Books over Expert Human Writers: S4: Statistical Modeling and Analysis

 \subsection{S5.1: Cell Counts by Experimental Conditions}

 Unless noted otherwise, counts below refer to \emph{reader-level long-format observations} entering the logistic models (two rows per judgment—one row per alternative in the pair).
-In the in-context prompting setting, \textbf{150} human–AI pairs were evaluated (evenly split across three baseline models: 50 Human vs GPT-4o, 50 Human vs Claude 3.5 Sonnet, 50 Human vs Gemini 1.5 Pro), yielding \textbf{1,200} judgments per outcome and \textbf{2,400} long-format rows.
-In the fine-tuned setting, \textbf{90} human–AI pairs yielded \textbf{720} judgments per outcome and \textbf{1,440} long-format rows.
+In the in-context prompting setting, \textbf{150} human--AI pairs were evaluated (evenly split across three baseline models: 50 Human vs GPT-4o, 50 Human vs Claude 3.5 Sonnet, and 50 Human vs Gemini 1.5 Pro).
+Because each pair was evaluated by 3 MFA-trained readers and 19 college-educated general readers, this yields \textbf{3,300} judgments per outcome and \textbf{6,600} long-format rows.
+In the fine-tuned setting, \textbf{90} human--AI pairs were evaluated; with 3 MFA-trained readers and 21 college-educated general readers per pair, this yields \textbf{2,160} judgments per outcome and \textbf{4,320} long-format rows.
 Human rows are three times more frequent than any single AI baseline in the in-context prompting setting because every pair contains a Human excerpt, while the 150 pairs are split evenly across the three baseline models.
+In the fine-tuned setting, Human and GPT-4o fine-tuned rows occur equally often.